Skip to Content

 Nandina for Christmas Decorating

-Nandina is so beautiful during the holidays and the red berries make it perfect for
+Nandina is so beautiful during the holidays, and the red berries make it perfect for Christmas arrangements.

-In addition, I love to use fresh herbs such as Rosemary and Sage.
+In addition, I like to use fresh herbs such as Rosemary and Sage.
 Both are hardy and are usually still available through the holidays here in the south.

 Fresh Herbs, Rosemary and Sage for Holiday Decorating

-You can see the Herb and Dried Fruit Garland I made using fresh herbs here.
+You can see the tutorial to make this Herb and Dried Fruit Garland.

 How to Keep Christmas Greenery Fresh

 First, you want to hydrate your greenery.
-This should begin immediately after you cut.
+This should begin immediately after you cut it.

 You can fill containers with water to place the fresh cutting into immediately.